karrot-dev/foodsaving.today/user/plugins/feed/README.md

 `feed` is a [Grav](http://github.com/getgrav/grav) plugin and allows Grav to generate feeds of your pages.

-This plugin supports both __Atom 1.0__ and __RSS__ feed types.
-Enabling is very simple. just install this plugin in the `/user/plugins/`` folder in your Grav install.
+This plugin supports __Atom 1.0__, __RSS__ and __JSON__ feed types.
+Enabling is very simple. just install this plugin in the `/user/plugins/` folder in your Grav install.
 By default, the plugin is enabled and provides some default values.

+| NOTE: JSON feeds must be enabled manually in the plugin configuration as the `.json` extension is commonly used and this can conflict with other plugins.

+If you do enable the JSON feed, you will want to edit `feed.json.twig`.
+Replace the placeholder data on lines 2 and 3 (`feed_url` and `author:url`) with your own data.
+You may also want to change the formatting of the date on lines 8 and 9.

 # Installation